-The amount has been based on the volume of business attributed to a branch.
-The purpose of the discretionary payments is to assist with local market development activities, including community sponsorships and grants.
-It is for the board to decide how to use the MDF.

-The payments from Bendigo Bank are discretionary and may change the amount or stop making them at any time.
-The company retains control over the funds, the funds are not refundable to Bendigo Bank.
+The franchisor made MDF payments to the company based on the volume of business attributed to a branch.
+The purpose of the discretionary payments is to assist with local market development activities, including community sponsorships and grants and is for the board to decide how to use.
+The payments are discretionary and the company retains control over the funds, and the funds are not refundable to Bendigo Bank.